jup-ag/terminal/README.md

 ## Known issue

 - Wallet passthrough supports does not work for Solflare
-  - Jupiter Embed currently prompts the user to connect their Solflare wallet again, to perform swap.
+  - Jupiter Terminal currently prompts the user to connect their Solflare wallet again, to perform swap.